danielsaidi/WebViewKit/README.md

 }
 ```

-The URL can point to any regular web site, but also to local web pages in your app bundle.
-There's also an iOS only ``SafariWebView``, which has less configuration support and standard toolbars surrounding the web browser.

-For more information, please see the [getting started guide][Getting-Started].
+See the online [getting started guide][Getting-Started] for more information.

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The online [documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo Application

-The demo app lets you explore the library.
-To try it out, just open and run the `Demo` project.
+The `Demo` folder has an app that lets you explore the library.